ebrahimnezhadali8-gif/Api-Login-Rgistered/README.md

 - Logs are stored in daily files (YYYY-MM-DD.log).
 - Error logs are separated from general logs.
 - Old logs are automatically removed after a defined retention period
+- OTP SMS system sending login and authentication SMS to users

 ## Installation